artainmo/ft_turing/README.md

 ## Run
 1. To install all dependencies use `make env`.
 We expect you to be on mac with 'brew' available.
 2. Now compile and create the program executable named 'ft_turing'.
-Use `make` to compile to byte-code with the 'ocamlc' compilar or use `make opt` to compile to machine-code with 'ocamlopt'.
+Use `make` to compile to byte-code with the 'ocamlc' compiler or use `make opt` to compile to machine-code with 'ocamlopt'.
-3. To run the Turing machine launch the executbale with as first parameter an appropriate json file and as second input.
+3. To run the Turing machine launch the executbale with as first argument a json file describing a machine and as second argument machine input.
 For example like this `./ft_turing machines/unary_sub.json "111-11"`.

 ## Other commands
 Tu clean the compilation file use `make fclean`.<br>